LeoVS09/online-bank-example/README.md

 * Allow user send money to other user
 * Allow admin transfer money between users

+## Changelog

+* User with balance were split to account and user, for allow multiple users have one corporate account

 ## Development

 1) clone repository